Red Lion Chambers prides itself on providing excellent pupillages that train and prepare junior practitioners for a successful career at the bar.

 We are one of the largest and highest ranked criminal sets in the country.
 Our work is challenging, rewarding, varied and often attracts public and media attention.
 We have a progressive work culture that allows candidates with exceptional ability to flourish.

-Our set is home to up to 90 barristers including 17 Queen’s Counsel and a number of Crown Court Recorders.
+Our set is home to over 100 barristers including 25 Queen’s Counsel (over a third of whom are female) and a number of Crown Court Recorders.
 Many of our former members have been appointed to the judiciary, both as circuit and High Court judges.
-Our Head of Chambers, Max Hill QC held positions as Leader of the Criminal Bar Association, and the South Eastern Circuit.
+Our ex-Head of Chambers, Max Hill QC, now Director of Public Prosecutions, held positions as Leader of the Criminal Bar Association, and the South Eastern Circuit.
 Those who gain pupillages with us therefore have access to an extensive pool of knowledge and expertise.
 By working alongside a diverse range of experienced specialists, pupils will learn from some of the best practitioners currently serving at the Bar.

 Our pupils are also welcomed into the social life of chambers.
 We pride ourselves on being a friendly, approachable set, and there are regular opportunities to meet and mingle with members at all levels in an informal context.
-We have a very relaxed tea at 4pm where those working at their desks in chambers meet to chat about everything and anything.
 There are regular events in chambers, including talks and social networking events organised by our juniors, lectures and CPD sessions, monitoring groups that meet to discuss developments in a variety of areas of law and IT, dinners and celebrations.